ni/flexrio-custom/docs/TestAndReleaseProcess.md

 Note: If you are doing a development release, name it 26.3.0.dev0 and set the "Pre-release" label

+## 3. Reconcile the shipped example targets with the new base target

+A quarterly base-target bump (a new `flexrio` / `flexrio-deps` version) can introduce **breaking changes** to the one file each example target **forks** from the base target: its **top-level HDL file** (`SasquatchTopTemplate.vhd`, `MacallanTop.vhd`, and so on).
+Everything else is referenced in place and updates automatically, but the forked top file does not. **So on every quarterly release, we must reconcile the forked top-level file in each example target we ship — otherwise customers get broken examples out of the box.**

+> **Example (a real one).** Upgrading a PXIe-7903 Aurora custom target from `flexrio` / `flexrio-deps` **26.1.0** to **26.2.0** to pick up new generics on the fixed logic and `IoRefClkSelect`.
+We updated the **base** `SasquatchTopTemplate.vhd` to add those generics, so the **forked** copy in the custom target no longer matched and failed to build until the same changes were ported over.

+Do this for each example target under `targets/` and `test-targets/`, before the flexrio-custom testing stages (Steps 6B–6C):

+1. **Diff the old base vs. the new base** version of that target's top-level HDL file to see exactly what changed between releases.
+Do **not** diff the forked copy against the new base — the fork has drifted too far to read that diff.
+The detailed mechanics (GitHub compare URLs, local diff) are in the README's [Managing Dependency Versions](../README.md#managing-dependency-versions) section — the same procedure a customer follows for their own fork.
+2. **Port the interface-affecting changes** (generics, ports, constants, signal declarations, instantiations) into the forked top-level file, preserving each example's customizations.
+3. **Rebuild** (`nihdl gen-vivado` / `nihdl gen-modelsim`) to confirm the target is healthy.

+Because NI authored the base-target change, you already know what changed — but still record it in the base target's release notes so external customers can follow the same old → new base diff for their own forks.

-## 3. Optional - Release HDL Shared GitHub Repo
+## 4. Optional - Release HDL Shared GitHub Repo

 If you are co-developing code in the hdl-shared repo along with the flexrio-custom repo, you may want to do a release of hdl-shared at this time.
 However, the hdl-shared repo is decopuled from the flexrio and flexrio-custom repo versioning so it may release independently when changes or fixes are added to it.

 Release documentation is here: https://github.com/ni/hdl-shared/blob/main/docs/TestAndReleaseProcess.md

-## 4. Optional - Release LabVIEW FPGA HDL Tools GitHub Repo
+## 5. Optional - Release LabVIEW FPGA HDL Tools GitHub Repo

 If you are co-developing code in the labview-fpga-hdl-tools repo along with the flexrio-custom repo, you may want to do a release of labview-fpga-hdl-tools at this time.
 However, the labview-fpga-hdl-tools repo is decopuled from the flexrio and flexrio-custom repo versioning so it may release independently when changes or fixes are added to it.

 Release documentation is here: https://github.com/ni/labview-fpga-hdl-tools/blob/main/docs/TestAndReleaseProcess.md

-## 5. Test and Release FlexRIO Custom GitHub Repo
+## 6. Test and Release FlexRIO Custom GitHub Repo

-### Step 5A) Update dependencies.toml
+### Step 6A) Update dependencies.toml
 Update the `dependencies.toml` file in flexrio-custom to use the latest flexrio, hdl-shared, and labview-fpga-hdl-tools dependencies.

 Use the `~=` operator so users can uptake patches without having to change the `dependencies.toml` file: